LeCherry35/news_article_agent/README.md

 Use the extracted content to generate a response.

 ## Possible optimizations
-Caching:
-Use node-cache to cache query results and reduce latency.

 Chunking:
-Split large articles into smaller chunks for better retrieval accuracy.
+Split text into smaller chunks depending on token quantity to process large articles

-Cost/Token Optimization:
-Limit context length and use smaller models for simpler queries.
+Re-ranking:
+Refine semantic search results to ensure a more relevant context for the query.

+Advanced Query Handling
+Implement multi-turn conversations to handle follow-up questions.
+Add support for complex queries (e.g., comparisons, summarization of multiple articles).

 Response Streaming:
 Use Server-Sent Events (SSE) to stream responses for a better user experience.

+Caching:
+Use node-cache to cache query results and reduce latency.

 Langfuse Integration:
 Monitor and debug LLM interactions using Langfuse.

-Advanced Query Handling
-Implement multi-turn conversations to handle follow-up questions.
-Add support for complex queries (e.g., comparisons, summarization of multiple articles).

 ## Setup Instructions